micflib/url-shortener-service/README.md

 #### How do I get set up? ####

 1. Clone this repo and execute `./mvnw spring-boot:run`.
-Or inside an IDE, run the class EmployeeManagementServiceApp
+Or inside an IDE, run the main class app.

    ```sh
     git clone https://github.com/micflib/url-shortener-service.git